BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 It is worth noting that some classifiers do have feature importance attribute.
 The following features importance results were produced by Decision Tree, Random Forest and Extreme Gradient Boosting Classifiers.

+***4. Methods***

+***4.1 Models***

+There are two types of supervised machine learning algorithms including Regression and Classification.
+To classify credit card transactions as either fraudulent or non-fraudulent, predictive classification models are used.
+Using Python Scikit learn library, various kinds of classification models can be developed and implemented.

+For this practicum project, I chose to utilize five different Python Scikit learn classification methods/algorithms for training and building five different classification models: